PACKAGE LEAFLET: INFORMATION FOR THE USER

 Dependence and addiction

-This medication contains fentanyl, which is an opioid.
+This medicine contains fentanyl, which is an opioid.
 It can cause dependence and/or addiction.

-If you notice any of the following symptoms while using Doloxital, it could be a sign of dependence or addiction:
+If you notice any of the following symptoms while using Doloxital, it could be a sign of dependence or addiction.

-Withdrawal symptoms from stopping Doloxital
+Withdrawal symptoms when stopping Doloxital

-Other medications and Doloxital
+Other medicines and Doloxital

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medication.
+Tell your doctor or pharmacist if you are taking, have recently taken, or might take any other medicines.

-Especially, inform your doctor or pharmacist if you are taking:
+In particular, tell your doctor or pharmacist if you are taking:

 Using Doloxital with antidepressants